 The original Oregon Youth Study began 1983.
 The goal was to examine the etiology of antisocial behaviors in boys, with a view to designing preventive interventions within the context of the family and the school.
 This longitudinal study has expanded over the past few decades into an intergenerational study, retaining the original young men and including their partners and children.

 Intergenerational studies are critical to informing research, preventive intervention, and policy regarding family influences on healthy development and maladjustment.
-Continuities in family socialization and contextual risks across generations, as well as genetic factors, are associated with the development of psychopathology – including both externalizing and internalizing problems in children – and to intergenerational associations in the use of alcohol, tobacco, and other.
+Continuities in family socialization and contextual risks across generations, as well as genetic factors, are associated with the development of psychopathology – including both conduct problems and depressive symptoms in children – and with intergenerational associations in the use of alcohol, tobacco, and other substances.
 As a parent shares on average 50% of their genes with a biological child, accurate estimates of the magnitude of intergenerational associations in these problem behaviors are needed in order to identify contributing factors that could be targets of intervention.
 The size of the associations places an upper bound on the contribution of all continuity factors combined, including genetic contributions.
 If the magnitude of associations is small, then genetic and environmental continuities may not be as strong as has often been assumed or may be subject to considerable moderation.